vackosar/vackosar.github.io/_posts/2022-03-20-sparse-matrix-why-and-when.md

 - _posts/2022-06-04-transformer-positional-embeddings-and-encodings.md
 ---

-*Hi, this is a draft of a post, but it could be already useful.*

 Sparse matrices are a special type of matrices that have a significant number of zero values.
 They are used in machine learning and other scientific computations due to their ability to reduce memory usage and computation time.

 For example, a dense matrix of size 1000x1000 with only 10% non-zero 8-bit values would require 8 MB of memory, while its sparse equivalent would require only a 10% of that.